silpara/av-janatahack-healthcare-analytics/README.md

 1. **Train-Eval Split**: I split train and eval randomly but since test data was out-of-time, out-of-time eval was a better strategy here.
 Max of Camp_Start_Date in train is 2006-03-30 and min of Camp_Start_Date in test is 2006-04-02.
 This should have been a clear signal to do out-of-time split.
 I didnt pay attention to it in the heat of tuning the next model.
 2. **Explicit Regularization**: On a few submissions, post competition, I discovered that explicit L1, L2 regularization improved the scores.
 3. **Blend-Blend-Blend**: Or Ensemble-Ensemble-Ensemble or Stack-Stack-Stack.
 I usually dont do blending of models in any competition.
 This is because in my work has been deployment focussed which is almost always a single model.
 But I guess Ive to let go of this a bit and work on model blending approaches for better performance in competitions.
+4. **Leakage in Features**: It appears a lot of people created features which break time causalty but these features performed well for the competition.
+While I can never do this for prod models but will try out for competitions next time.

 Final version of the model I submitted is shared in this repo.